 We provide a range of free literature resources that you can give to bereaved clients.
 These indicate the type of questions we can help them with and how to contact us.
 Find more information on our resources for professionals page linked below.
 If you are regularly asked questions that you feel are not in your area of expertise and are not sure where to direct people to, our literature will be of help.

-If you are a professional or volunteer and are helping a bereaved person and they ask a question about which you are unsure, please call us there and then.
-Our lines are open 9-5 Mon to Fri (except bank hols).
-If we are very busy or it is outside office hours, you can leave a message - we do call back.
+If you are a professional or volunteer and are helping a bereaved person and they ask a question about which you are unsure, please call us.
+Our lines are open 9-5 Mon to Fri (except bank holidays).

 Please note that we do not carry advertising on our website.